Iris López: Career

-López has been Chair of the Sociology Department (2013-2016) at the Colin Powell School for Civic and Global Leadership at City College.
+López has been Chair of the Sociology Department (2013–2016) at the Colin Powell School for Civic and Global Leadership at City College.
 There, she also serves as Director of the program in Latin American and Latino Studies, and is affiliated with the Women's Studies Program.
 She is also a Council Member on The City College Council for Inclusive Excellence.
+López is an involved member of the American Anthropological Association (AAA).